 Most reliable Blu-ray DVD player brands

-|Blu-ray player brands rated for reliability|
+|Blu-ray player brands rated|

 |Brand||Reliability rating||Customer score||Reliability score|

 1 Ratings based on responses to a Which? member survey, 1,565 (reliability) and 1,744 (customer score), June/July 2017.